iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 5 reviews"/>
 </p>

+> I don't know exactly how useful this app has been during the pandemic--never needed it for myself, since I have not contracted the virus.
+I, thankfully, haven't received any exposure alerts either.
+But, I see these specific things as good things.
+Being able to look at a little local health data was nice.
+Glad the app existed!<br> :date: __2021-03-21 10:18:10__

 > I answer one question and then I get notified again the same time the next day.
 Very simple and easy to use and I can also read other Covid-19 info.<br> :date: __2021-03-12 03:06:19__

 > How to report if someone is exposers<br> :date: __2021-03-11 21:23:02__